 Some other parts of the trailer that need regular visual inspections include the jack stand, the hitch, brake fluid level, and the winch and strap or cable.
 Then, of course, there are the lights.
 We trailer boaters love to hate trailer lights.
 They fail on a frustratingly regular basis, season after season.
 That said, LED systems are a bit less horrific than incandescents.
 In the long run, all you can do is monitor them closely and fix them regularly.

 Many of these general trailer maintenance issues, and more, get covered in the video How to do a Seasonal Trailer Inspection.
-In The Outboard Expert: Check Your Trailer, Charles Plueddeman does a great job of explaining why tires are so important, and what to look for before you send them rolling down the road.
+In Check Your Trailer, Charles Plueddeman does a great job of explaining why tires are so important, and what to look for before you send them rolling down the road.

 If you’ve bought a used rig and it’s in need of some TLC, Trailer Love: How to Fix it Up Right will help you get a handle on fixes and repairs ranging from frame to bearings to wiring.

 While most of the information you’ll see in these videos or read in these articles applies to virtually all trailer boats, there are also some special towing circumstances you may face.
 Waterfowl hunters, in particular, will often encounter unusual boat-towing challenges.
 You may need to tow through mud or sand, or you may have to deal with sub-standard boat launches.
 So we filmed How to Tow Hunting Boats to show you how to deal with those special challenges.